jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/dallas/chip.rst

 This section describes the **Dallas driver interface**, which requires FPGA Firmware Version 8, because that is expected to become the preferred interface.
-We expect that it will be more robust than the FPGA 1-wire interface and it will also work with all versions of controller hardware.
+We expect that it will be more robust than the FPGA 1-wire interface, and it will also work with all versions of controller hardware.

 Prerequisites